-With humility comes the pastoral restraint "not to go beyond what is written" (1 Cor 4:6).
-21 This is Paul's way of pleading with church leaders to not impose their preferences on the lives of their congregation.
+With humility comes the pastoral restraint "not to go beyond what is written" (1 Cor 4:6).21 This is Paul's way of pleading with church leaders to not impose their preferences on the lives of their congregation.
 If church leaders elevate non-biblical convictions to the level of biblical commands, they harm the flock and usurp God's rule (cf. Mark 7:1-13).
-To combat such a tendency, Paul's admonition to "not go beyond what is written" is his way of telling leaders that "they should be duly humble and not be puffed up when contending about persons."
-22 This passage (1 Cor 4:6) provoked Calvin's warning to leaders that "pride or haughtiness is the cause and commencement of all contentions, when everyone, assuming to himself more than he is entitled to do, is eager to have others in subjection to him."
-23 The pastor's humility then acts as a vaccine-it helps the congregation develop an immunity to divisions that so often mark churches.
-24
+To combat such a tendency, Paul's admonition to "not go beyond what is written" is his way of telling leaders that "they should be duly humble and not be puffed up when contending about persons."22 This passage (1 Cor 4:6) provoked Calvin's warning to leaders that "pride or haughtiness is the cause and commencement of all contentions, when everyone, assuming to himself more than he is entitled to do, is eager to have others in subjection to him."23 The pastor's humility then acts as a vaccine-it helps the congregation develop an immunity to divisions that so often mark churches.24

 While humility in horizontal relationships is critical for pastoral leadership, it should not excuse ambiguity regarding convictions.
 There is no doubt that some so-called leaders use "humility" as an excuse to justify their lack of clear leadership or persuasive direction.
-Paul himself modeled the importance of strongly articulated leadership to the same people whom he charged not to go beyond what was written.
-Leadership to the same people whom he charged not to go beyond what was written.
-The leader's compassion doesn't cancel out his willingness to fight.
-His courage is equal to his passion.
-Leadership for the Corinthians, MacArthur concludes: "The leader's compassion doesn't cancel out his willingness to fight.
-His courage is equal to his passion.
-Leadership-secular on the distilled to one concept, it is the ability to clearly express convictions in a way that compels others to follow.
-It is a basic principle of any leadership-secular or Christian-that good leaders speak with authority.
-When that authority is based upon "what is written" in Scripture, then the pastor defends it boldly and forcefully.
+Paul himself modeled the importance of strongly articulated leadership to the same people whom he charged not to go beyond what was written.25 In a study on how Paul modeled leadership for the Corinthians, MacArthur concludes: "The leader's compassion doesn't cancel out his willingness to fight.
+His courage is equal to his passion."26 If that courage can be distilled to one concept, it is the ability to clearly express convictions in a way that compels others to follow.27 It is a basic principle of any leadership-secular or Christian-that good leaders speak with authority.28 When that authority is based upon "what is written" in Scripture, then the pastor defends it boldly and forcefully.29